guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-Next, to make a sensor that is based on the averages of these temperatures, select _Avg_ under _Mix Function._ Depending on how your hard drives are organized, it may be better to have the _Mix Function_ be based on _Max_, which will use the sensor that has the highest temperature.
+Next, to make a sensor that is based on the averages of these temperatures, select _Avg_ under _Mix Function._ Depending on how the system's hard drives are physically organized, it may be better to have the _Mix Function_ be based on _Max_, which will use the sensor that has the highest temperature.

 <p align="center">
   <img